This article serves as a guide to testing Flask applications with pytest.

 - Database models (often defined in models.py)

-- Utility functions that your view functions call
+- Utility functions (for example, server-side validation checks) that your view functions call

 Functional tests, meanwhile, should focus on how the view functions operate.